 Global Prevalence

 Ice blue eyes account for a very low proportion of the global population, estimated at less than 2%.
-This extremely light blue iris is also a niche branch of ordinary blue eyes compared to other eye colors.
-It is determined by specific genetic variations, so its frequency of occurrence is minimal worldwide, especially in Asia, Africa, and South America.
+This extremely light blue iris is also a niche branch of the ordinary blue-eyed spectrum compared to other eye colors.
+Specific genetic variations determine it, so its frequency worldwide is minimal, especially in Asia, Africa, and South America.

 Geographical Distribution

-The distribution of ice blue eyes is obviously regional, mainly concentrated in Northern and Eastern European countries.
+The distribution of ice-blue eyes is obviously regional, concentrated mainly in Northern and Eastern European countries.
 Countries such as Finland, Estonia, Latvia, and Iceland make ice blue eyes more common because of the high proportion of their population carrying the relevant recessive gene.
 In these areas, the natural environment with less sunlight also makes light irises more visually adaptable.
-This eye color rarely appears naturally in other continents, such as Africa or South America, unless caused by a mixed background.
+This eye color rarely occurs naturally in other continents, such as Africa or South America, unless it is due to a mixed background.

 Ice-blue eye culture and symbolism